DirecTV subscribers still without Sacramento’s KCRA as media giants battle over fees

-Sacramento area DirecTV customers lost access to KCRA and its sister channel for a second day Monday, the latest casualty of a growing dispute between pay-TV providers and broadcast stations over transmission fees.
+Sacramento-area DirecTV customers had no access to KCRA and its sister channel for a second day Monday, the latest casualty of a growing dispute between pay-TV providers and broadcast stations over transmission fees.

 DirecTV’s contract expired at 12:01 a.m.
 Sunday with Hearst Television, meaning KCRA and other channels went dark in 28 cities across the country.